jharwell/fordyca/docs/parameters.md

 #### `subtask_sel`

 Uses `src_sigmoid_sel` with a `method` tag that can be one of [`harwell2018`, `random`] to perform stochastic subtask selection if partitioning is employed.
+This tag is required if the task executive is used.

 #### `task_exec_estimates`

+This tag is optional if the task executive is used.

 - `seed_enabled` - If `true`, then all estimates of task execution times are initialized randomly within the specified ranges, rather than